-If you invest in some subject matter expert Microsoft Dynamics 365 training or Guide Me Guru (our free walkthrough of Microsoft Dynamics 365 CRM functionality) as part of your CRM project scoping phase, you will be able to easily identify those processes that can be quickly implemented with little or no customisation.
+If you invest in some subject matter expert Microsoft Dynamics 365 training or Guide Me Guru (our free walkthrough of Microsoft Dynamics 365 functionality) as part of your project scoping phase, you will be able to easily identify those processes that can be quickly implemented with little or no customisation.
 Having a few members of your team with the knowledge of your business and your chosen technology, will pay huge dividends in the speed of project delivery, the overall cost of the project and the quality of the new solution.

 It also gives you a chance to confirm that you really do need each process, or as one of our client's said recently "to avoid creating a bright and shiny version of the rubbish that we currently have".